Mauricio Dubon Preview, Player Props: Astros vs. Padres

 Mauricio Dubon At The Plate

-- Dubon is batting .275 with 24 doubles, two triples, nine home runs and 16 walks.
+- Dubon is hitting .275 with 24 doubles, two triples, nine home runs and 17 walks.

-- Among qualifying batters, he ranks 31st in batting average, while his on-base percentage ranks 123rd and he is 107th in slugging.
+- Among qualifying hitters in MLB action, he ranks 29th in batting average, 121st in on-base percentage, and 108th in slugging.

-- Dubon enters this game on a five-game hitting streak.
-In his last outings, he's hitting .318 with two homers.
+- Dubon will look to extend his six-game hitting streak.
+He's batting .333 with two homers during his last games.

-- In 72.1% of his 111 games this season, Dubon has picked up at least one hit.
-He's also had 29 multi-hit games.
+- Dubon has reached base via a hit in 81 games this season (of 112 played), and had multiple hits in 29 of those games.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.